AKASH-DEV-23/Movie-Recommender-system/README.md

 # 🎬 Movie Recommender System

 ## Overview
-This is a **Content-Based Movie Recommender System** built using Python, Flask, and Streamlit.
+This is a **Content-Based Movie Recommender System** built using Python and Streamlit.
 The application recommends movies based on user input by analyzing movie features and similarities.
 It retrieves additional details such as posters and trailers from The Movie Database (TMDb).

 ## Features
 - **Movie Recommendations**: Input a movie title and receive a curated list of similar movies.